-On 24 and 25 September we’re running an event called Futures 2021, part of European Researchers’ Night that takes place across 200 cities.
+On 30 September and 1 October we’re running an event called Futures 2022.
 It’s about celebrating research and researchers from all backgrounds, disciplines and levels of experience from PhD onwards.

 We’re looking for people with exciting ideas for interactive engagement with the general public – it could be a talk, activity, demonstration or workshop.
 We are open and interested in suggestions and can help develop an idea.